Skip to content

 Options:

---format <format> Output format (json or text)
+--format <format> Output format (json|text|csv)

 --output <file> Output file path